-- The master thesis is assessed by the thesis supervisor and an independent assessor who is not involved in the daily supervision. - The thesis supervisor and independent assessor in the master phase are employed as examiner at the EUR and active in the discipline of the relevant programme or in a related discipline. - If the thesis supervisor is not a staff member with a doctorate (which is usually the case with academic lecturers and doctoral candidates),
+- The master thesis is assessed by the thesis supervisor and an independent assessor who is not involved in the daily supervision. - The thesis supervisor and independent assessor in the master phase are employed as examiner at the EUR and active in the discipline of the relevant programme or in a related discipline. - If the thesis supervisor is not a staff member with a doctorate (which is usually the case with academic lecturers and doctoral candidates), - 1. he/she will act as corrector during the assessment of theses, i.e. he/she will work under the supervision of an examiner.
+If the thesis supervisor is a doctoral candidate, this is usually the (co-)supervisor. - 2. the independent assessor should always be a staff member with a doctorate of the programme.

-- 1. he/she will act as corrector during the assessment of theses, i.e. he/she will work under the supervision of an examiner.
-If the thesis supervisor is a doctoral candidate, this is usually the (co-)supervisor. - 2. the independent assessor should always be a staff member with a doctorate of the programme. - Assessors from outside the EUR (external assessors) must be appointed as examiners by the examination board.
-In this case, the examination board applies the following criteria: the person has a PhD in a relevant discipline and has demonstrable expertise in the field of the thesis. - In the case of external assessors, the independent assessor should always be a staff member with a doctorate of the programme. - The assessment is based on criteria (assessment form) that are set out in the course guide or can be accessed in the digital learning environment. - The thesis supervisor checks the thesis for plagiarism before the assessment is made. - The thesis supervisor fills in an assessment form and suggests a final mark. - The independent assessor fills in, independently of the thesis supervisor, an assessment form and suggests a (recommended) final mark. - The thesis supervisor and the independent assessor compare their assessments and determine the final mark. - If one of the assessors finds the master thesis to be unsatisfactory (a mark of less than 5.5) but the other does not, an extra (third) assessor should be called in. - In case of a difference in opinion of more than 1 point, an extra (third) assessor is called in. - The final opinion is recorded in the definitive assessment form.
-This form is based on the forms of the thesis supervisor and the independent assessor and, if necessary, the extra (third) assessor.
+- Assessors from outside the EUR (external assessors) must be appointed as examiners by the examination board.
+In this case, the examination board applies the following criteria: the person has a PhD in a relevant discipline and has demonstrable expertise in the field of the thesis. - In the case of external assessors, the independent assessor should always be a staff member with a doctorate of the programme. - The assessment is based on criteria (assessment form) that are set out in the course guide or can be accessed in the digital learning environment. - The thesis supervisor checks the thesis for plagiarism before the assessment is made. - The thesis supervisor fills in an assessment form and suggests a final mark. - The independent assessor fills in, independently of the thesis supervisor, an assessment form and suggests a (recommended) final mark. - The thesis supervisor and the independent assessor discuss their assessments and determine the final mark. - Notwithstanding the above, the thesis of the master program in EMPO will be assessed as insufficient, sufficient or good and no grades will be awarded for it. - The final assessment is recorded in the final assessment form based on the forms of the thesis supervisor and second assessor, and if necessary the additional (third) assessor. - The program shall establish assessment procedures internally taking into account the above rules in this appendix, which shall in any case include the conditions under which additional (third) assessor for the assessment of a thesis should be involved.